debezium/debezium-design-documents/DDD-3.md

 * window is closed but buffer is not empty
 * window is opened
 * window buffer streaming is in progress

+### Rejected alternatives

+tbd.

+### Open questions

+* How to avoid a never-ending incremental snapshot if there are inserts happening continously?